Santosh-Gupta/Research2Vec/README.md

 For machine learning / cs there is http://www.arxiv-sanity.com/ which uses tf-idf vectors based on the contents of the papers

-Other major ones are https://www.semanticscholar.org/ , https://scholar.google.com/ , and https://www.mendeley.com .
+Other major ones are https://www.semanticscholar.org/ , https://scholar.google.com/ ,  https://www.mendeley.com, and https://academic.microsoft.com/ .

-I'm not sure exactly how they work but I'm guessing it's a combination of collaborative filtering, content based filtering, and graph-based reccomendations.
-I have not seen any indication that they are using embedding representations to represent whole papers.
+They all seem to use combination of collaborative filtering, content based filtering,  graph-based reccomendations, as well as embeddings representations.
+However, I have not seen them take full advantage of the embedding representation, specifically vector arithmatic or 2D similarity maps (TSNE).

 What I am hoping to see is if my recommender can recommend a paper that's very relevant, but not included in the recommendations of the four recommenders I mentioned.
 If my recommender can do this consistently, then it would be a worthy recommender to utilize in addition of the other 3.